Minibus Safety Inspections with Castle Minibus

-If you operate under a Section 19 or 22 Permit, you are required to carry out specific minibus safety inspections at regular intervals a daily walk-around check and regular safety inspections – a more in-depth safety check including those items covered by the appropriate Department for Transport annual test completed by a person qualified to assess the significance of defects.
-These safety inspections are required in addition to an MOT and you must be able to provide evidence of checks for up to 15 months.
+If you operate a minibus under a Section 19 Permit, you are required to carry out regular minibus checks and inspections.
+A walk-around check is required before each journey and safety inspections, completed by an independent qualified engineer, need to be completed every 10-weeks (6 weeks for vehicles over 12 years).
+These safety inspections are required in addition to regular services and MOTs and you must be able to provide evidence of completed checks for up to 15 months.

 The Government’s Section 19 and 22 Permit recommendations for vehicles under 10 years of age state;